SmellyModder/PvsNPInvestigation/AnotherExample.md

+### Before Reading
+Before continuing, I ask you to ponder the following question:

+_How could a deterministic solver, a process that must perform a consistent sequence of logical steps, be able to overcome the logical limits of the problem it is trying to solve?_

+If you think about it deeply enough, the answer should be simple: it can't.

+---

+### (Counter)Example

 The following is an explanation I asked ChatGPT to look into that I think is most simple to understand.

 ---